 The Dow Jones Industrial Average (DJIA) is one of the oldest and probably best-known stock indexes in the world.
 It is composed of 30 U.S.-based "blue chip" stocks, which change periodically based on market fluctuations and the fortunes of the individual companies.
-Seven of the 10 largest U.S. companies ranked by market capitalisation are members of the DJIA; Amazon.com, Facebook and Google were not members as of 24 March 2020.
+Four of the 10 largest U.S. companies ranked by market capitalisation were members of the DJIA as of 8 June 2022.

 However, all 10 are components of the S&P 500, which tracks the performance of 500 large-cap American stocks and is probably the most widely-followed stock index.

-Microsoft is the most valuable publicly traded company in the U.S., with a market cap of about US$1.1 trillion as of 24 March 2020.
+Microsoft is the second-most valuable publicly traded company in the U.S., with a market cap of about US$2.02 trillion as of 3 June 2022.

-Based in Redmond, Washington, the company was founded in 1975 by Bill Gates, the second-richest person in the world, according to Forbes magazine, with a net worth of US$102.4 billion.
-Steve Ballmer, who succeeded Gates as chief executive officer and ran the company from 2000 to 2014, is the eighth-richest, at US$60.2 billion.
+Based in Redmond, Washington, the company was founded in 1975 by Bill Gates, the third-richest person in the world, according to Forbes magazine, with a net worth of US$129 billion as of April 2022.
+Steve Ballmer, who succeeded Gates as chief executive officer and ran the company from 2000 to 2014, is the ninth-richest, at US$91.4 billion.

 The company originally built computer software but has since branched out to multiple hardware and software products and services, which it either manufactures or licenses to others.
 With more than 140,000 full-time employees, the company's main products include the Office suite of computer programs, its Outlook email system, Skype, and OneDrive.

-Microsoft owns the LinkedIn professional networking website as well, and its consumer hardware products include the Surface tablet computer and the series of Xbox gaming consoles.
-It also operates the Bing search engine, the MSN news website, the Edge and Internet Explorer web browsers, and cloud computing services.
+Microsoft owns the LinkedIn professional networking website, and its consumer hardware products include the Surface tablet computer and the series of Xbox gaming consoles.
+It also operates the Bing search engine, the MSN news website, the Edge web browser, and cloud computing services.

-Google was founded in 1998 by Sergey Brin and Larry Page as an online computer search engine but has grown into one of the largest companies in the world.
+Google was founded in 1998 by Larry Page and Sergey Brin as an online computer search engine but has grown into one of the largest companies in the world.
 It offers more than 50 products and services, including its Android operating system for mobile phones and tablets, and dozens of popular apps, including Google Maps and Google Play.
 It also owns the YouTube video platform.
 Google derives most of its revenue from online advertising through its search engine.

-Google had a market cap of US$725.7 billion as of 24 March 2020, ranking fourth.
-The company, whose parent is Alphabet Inc., is based in Mountain View, California, and employs nearly 119,000 people.
+Alphabet is based in Mountain View, California, and employs nearly 119,000 people.

-Facebook is the fifth-largest U.S. company by market cap, at US$387 billion as of 24 March, 2020.
-The company was founded in 2004 by CEO Mark Zuckerberg and three of his classmates while they were at Harvard University and is now the largest social networking company in the world.
-Zuckerberg is the world's sixth-richest person, worth US$62.4 billion according to Forbes as of 24 March 2020.
+The company was founded in 2004 by CEO Mark Zuckerberg and three of his classmates while they were at Harvard University.
+Zuckerberg is the world's 15th-richest person, worth US$67.3 billion according to Forbes, as of April 2022.

 Based in Menlo Park, California, the company employs nearly 45,000 people.
 In addition to its flagship social network, the company also owns the Facebook Messenger messaging app; Instagram, a photo and video sharing platform; and WhatsApp, a private messaging app.

-Pharmaceutical giant Johnson & Johnson (J&J) is the seventh-largest U.S. company by market cap, at US$314.2 billion as of 24 March 2020.
-The company was founded in 1887 and is one of the oldest companies in the top 10.
+Pharmaceutical giant Johnson & Johnson (J&J) is the ninth-largest U.S. company by market cap, at US$465.17 billion as of 3 June 2022.
+The company was founded in 1887 and is the oldest company in the top 10.
 It is based in New Brunswick, New Jersey, and employs about 132,000 people.

 J&J produces a wide variety of consumer and professional medical products and services.
 Its best-known brands include Band-Aids, Tylenol and Motrin pain relievers, Listerine mouthwash, Stayfree and Carefree feminine products, Aveeno skin care products, and Johnson's baby powder and shampoo.

-The 10 largest companies in the U.S. ranked by market capitalisation include many of the most successful and best-known firms in the world.
-The top five are all relatively young technology companies, while the latter five include more old-line firms.
-Seven of the 10 are components of the DJIA, and all 10 are part of the S&P 500.
+The 10 biggest companies in the U.S. ranked by market capitalisation include many of the most successful and best-known firms in the world.
+Seven of the 10 are relatively young technology companies.
+Four of the 10 (Apple, Microsoft, J&J, and UnitedHealth) are components of the DJIA, and all 10 are part of the S&P 500.